There are many organic fertilizer products available online.

 Dr. Earth Organic 5 Tomato Vegetable Herb Fertilizer, 12-Pound

 This organic fertilizer for vegetables contains fish bone meal, kelp meal, feather meal, alfalfa meal (alfalfa is now genetically modified, but according to the label, this product doesn't contain GMOs), fish meal, soft rock phosphate, mined potassium sulfate, seaweed extract, humic acid, and 7 strains of soil microbes plus endo and ectomycorrhizae.
 I usually stay away from blends, but these ingredients should be okay.
-I like that it doesn't contain bone meal, GM seed meals, and too many mineral fertilizers like dolomite.
+I like that it doesn't contain bone meal and GMOs.

 Wholesome Sweeteners - Organic Molasses Unsulphured - 32 oz.